 Sometimes the more free space there is, the more time pickers need to reach items.
 So check how long it takes to travel within the warehouse and locate areas to be improved.

-According to 'Warehouse/Distribution Center Survey', average warehouse space utilization for 2018 was 78.3%.
-Still, warehouses may operate efficiently even at 80-85% full.
-It doesn’t matter much what percent of utilization is used.
-Instead, to make the most of warehouses, companies need to collect relevant data about the facilities first and then choose the best layout depending on it.
+According to the 'Warehouse/Distribution Center Survey', average warehouse space utilization has risen to 85% in 2020 compared to 78% three years before.
+It seems that it is difficult to operate a warehouse efficiently under such a load.
+However, to make the most of warehouses, companies need to collect relevant data about the facilities first and then choose the best layout depending on it.